Button Battery Ingestion Attorneys

-Button Battery Ingestion Attorneys – San Diego, CA
+Experienced Button Battery Ingestion Attorneys – Nationwide Representation

 Button batteries are tiny lithium ion batteries used to power electronic toys, hearing aids, calculators, watches, digital thermometers and many other devices children find irresistible to explore.
 Although the U.S. Consumer Product Safety Commission regulates how devices are supposed to secure button batteries so children cannot access them, accidents are still occurring that involve children swallowing unsecured button batteries.

 Ingesting a button battery can cause a child to become seriously ill.
 Fortunately, parents may be able to sue the manufacturer of the defective product and obtain compensation for their child’s medical bills and pain and suffering.
-If your child required emergency medical treatment due to swallowing a button battery, contact our law firm to speak to a button battery ingestion attorney in San Diego today.
-Call Buche & Associates today at 858-459-9111.
+If your child required emergency medical treatment due to swallowing a button battery, contact our law firm to speak to a button battery ingestion attorney today.
+Call Buche & Associates, P.C. today at 858-459-9111.

 Signs of Button Battery Ingestion